-The final OGLE collection of classical Cepheids should contribute to many extensive astrophysical studies: better understanding of stellar evolution and pulsation, modeling structure and dynamics of the Magellanic Clouds, analysis of the extragalactic distance scale, and to many cosmological applications.
+The final OGLE collection of classical Cepheids should contribute to many extensive astrophysical studies: better understanding of stellar evolution and pulsation, modeling structure and dynamics of the Magellanic Clouds, analysis of the extragalactic distance scale, and in many cosmological applications.

 Acknowledgements.
-We would like to thank Prof. M. Kubiak, OGLE project co-founder, for his contribution to the collection of the OGLE photometric data over the past years.
 We are grateful to Z. Kołaczkowski and A. Schwarzenberg-Czerny for providing software used in this study.

 This work has been supported by the Polish Ministry of Science and Higher Education through the program "Ideas Plus" award No. IdP2012 000162.
-The OGLE project has received funding from the Polish National Science Centre grant MAE-STRO no. 2014/14/A/ST9/00121 to AU.
-DS is supported by the Polish National Science Center (NCN) under the grant no. 2013/11/D/ST9/03445.
+The OGLE project has received funding from the Polish National Science Centre grant MAESTRO no. 2014/14/A/ST9/00121 to AU.